 Mythology and Religion

 - It's believed that the Japanese custom of answering the phone with "moshimoshi?" was to affirm the speaker as human.
+Supposedly, Kitsune would be unable to pronounce that phrase.

-- Older Than Feudalism: In The Bible, after Jesus comes Back from the Dead, not all of his disciples recognize him right away.
+- Older Than Feudalism: In The Four Gospels, after Jesus comes Back from the Dead, not all of his disciples recognize him right away.
 On one occasion related by Luke, he walks and talks with two of them all the way from Jerusalem to Emmaus, and they don't realize who they are talking with until he prays before a meal — apparently, the prayer was something only he would say.
 (Then, as soon as they recognize him, he disappears.)

 - Based on the context, the words in question were most likely, "This is My Body."